6. 20TH CENTURY

 - Physically manipulating the tape: changing the speed, reversing the direction, mixing different tapes, etc.

-- Electronically modifying sounds: changing the pitch or timbre by filtering frequencies, applying effects, etc.
+- Electronically modifying sounds: changing the pitch or timbre, applying effects, etc.

 Messiaen - Mode de valeurs et d'intensités